bjshort/where-art-thou-pikachu/README.md

 `docker-compose up`

-This will spin up both the client and server applications on seperate containers.

-If this is your first time running the app, this will take a few minutes :tea: :coffee:.
+If this is your first time running the app, this will take a few minutes as Docker builds the containers :tea: :coffee:.

-Once everything is ready the application will be running at [http://localhost:4000](http://localhost:4000)
+Once everything is ready the app will be running at [http://localhost:4000](http://localhost:4000).

 ## Configuration